WebAssembly/spec/spectec/doc/Language.md

 digit ::= "0" | ... | "9"
 hex ::= digit | "A" | ... | "F"
 ```
-These should come at no surprise.
+These should come as no surprise.

 #### Boolean Operators